A question that comes up time and time again when speaking with business owners and marketers alike: why use pay per click advertising?

 Most of the time, pay per click advertising, also referred to as PPC for short, offers a direct route to your market that cannot be achieved as easily by other channels without a significant time investment.
 And let’s not forget that time is our most precious resource.

-This post covers a few benefits that PPC can gift your business, some recommended things to have in place before you start, and a method to calculate what budget you need for your PPC campaigns.
+This post covers a few benefits that PPC advertising can gift your business, some recommended things to have in place before you start, and a method to calculate what budget you need for your PPC campaign.

 Why use Pay Per Click advertising?

 1. It can take far less time to see tangible results

 Social, content and ‘inbound’ are two words you’ll hear bandied around the digital marketing world.
 Whilst they can be hugely effective, it takes a lot of time to implement and to return consistent results, if at all.

 Your content has to be great, and you will need a significant distribution budget to accelerate your return on spend.
 Otherwise, you might be waiting a while and racking up employment or agency fees in the hope of something bearing fruit.